 Mr. Barbour uses humor and student accountability to make his classes a place of enjoyable learning.
 "I believe in humor; life’s too short not to," he says.
 "But I also want the students to take responsibility.
 I want them to think, question, and even argue with me.
 In today’s world, they need to know what’s going on around them."

 Mr. Barbour is the social studies department chairperson, senior class advisor, and Upper School Summer School Director.
 While at R-MA, Mr. Barbour has also served as the assistant boys' varsity soccer coach, assistant girls' varsity volleyball coach, and assistant girls' varsity basketball coach; he has also completed a second master’s degree, a Master’s of Science in Educational Administration from Shenandoah University.
 It was during his year as assistant girls' varsity basketball coach that the team went undefeated with a record of 17-0.
 He is also the senior class advisor.

 Mr. Barbour plays the cello and piano, enjoys reading, and also enjoys football, volleyball, soccer, traveling, and listening to music.
 In 2013, Mr. Barbour was appointed by the Warren County Board of Supervisors by a unanimous vote to serve on the Warren County Civil War Sesquicentennial Committe.
 He also is a proud member of the Warren County Club of Rotary International.
-Mr. Barbour will serve as Club President from 2015-2016.
+Mr. Barbour served as Club President from 2015-2016.
 On July 1, 2015, Mr. Barbour was named a member of the Board of Trustees for Samuel's Public Library located in Warren County.